• All Recipes

 I’ve forever had a soft spot for homemade Italian sauces.
 They’re rustic, rich, and hit all the right notes.
 They also happen to fit beautifully into the Blue Zones lifestyle I’m so fond of — simple, whole ingredients, and simmered with lots of love.

-This Italian-inspired pasta dish is an easy favorite that works well for meal prep, busy nights, and everything in between.
+This Italian-inspired pasta dish is an easy favorite that works well in vegan meal prep recipes, busy nights, and everything in between.

 While the sauce is simmering, I make the two-ingredient cashew cream and cook the pasta.
 I give a simmering range of 30–45 minutes, but if you’ve got time, let it go a little longer — even up to an hour.
 The flavor just deepens.